dominique-unruh/qrhl-tool/proofgeneral.md

-# Invoking proofgeneral
+# Invoking Proof General

-Interactively developing proofs using qrhl-tool is done using [ProofGeneral](https://proofgeneral.github.io/).
+Interactively developing proofs using qrhl-tool is done using [Proof General](https://proofgeneral.github.io/).
 There are several ways to invoke ProofGeneral with qRHL-support.

 ## Invocation script